ydcnanhe/ydcnanhe.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
     Some application scenarios that a speech separation algorithm may provide help in noisy (multiple people) environments.
 </div>

 ***DUET-ISR*** is such an algorithm that we provided to realize speech separation.
 It has the following advantages:

 - **Versatility**: can separate any number of speakers using just two mictrophones.
 - **Simplicity**: a simple processing structure, first masking, then spatial filtering.
 Utilizing two basic spatial cues, time delay and amplitude attenuation.
 - **Robustness**: good separation performance under reverberant environments.
 - **Analyzability**: non-deep learning framework, a completely analytical algorithm.
 - **Convinience**: can be used directly, no need to train.

 ## Demo
 <hr>
+test whether Atom can commit my changes to github.
 More demos can be found [here](https://ydcnanhe.github.io/demo-icassp2022/)).

 ## Code
 <hr>

 Matlab code is available [here](https://github.com/ydcnanhe/codes-icassp-2022).
 This repo also contains other blind source separation algorithms.